3 Answers To "What Areas Need Improvement?" (Interview Question)

 - Don’t use this as a platform to brag.

 That won’t go far with the hiring manager.
 They’re not seeking your opinion of the world.
 And they’re also not looking for you to boast about yourself.
-So an answer like, “I work too late at the office all week.” is one that will make you look bad.
-Because you are using it as a platform to try and boast about your efforts.
-And that will have adverse effects.
+Such an answer like, “I work too late at the office all week.” is one that will make you look bad.
+Because you are using it as a platform to try and boast about your efforts, it will have adverse effects.

 How To Find An Area Of Improvement

-When you are thinking about the functional areas of your work and how you might identify an area that needs improvement, examine what is going well.
+When you are thinking about your work's functional areas and how you might identify an area that needs improvement, examine what is going well.
 Take what’s going well and then try to compare that against someone else who you think does an even better job than you.
 Then fill the missing gap with what that area is.

 For example here’s what you could do to find an area that needs improvement: